microsoft/finops-toolkit/docs-mslearn/framework/capabilities.md

 ## Quantify business value

 The **Quantify business value** domain is focused on identifying and breaking down cost, usage, and carbon emissions to establish and stay aligned with organizational plans and measure the return on investment from cloud computing efforts.
-This domain is all about measuring and maximizing the business value each team and workload gets from the cloud in an effort to maximize future potential.
+This domain is all about measuring and maximizing the business value each team and workload gets from the cloud to maximize future potential.

 - [Planning and estimating](./quantify/planning.md)
 - [Forecasting](./quantify/forecasting.md)